eschanet/basic/README.md

 # basic

 Basic stands for BAsic SkIm Code.
 This code basically skims.
+But let's be real, it started as skim code but grew organically to handle other tasks as well...